 Officiating is a full-time job for the entire eight-month NBA season.
 Each team in the league plays 82 regular-season games over that period.
 Road trips can sometimes reach 24 to 25 days per month.

 Officials in the National Basketball Association are divided into three distinctions: Entry-level, WNBA, and Senior.
-According to Career Trend, entry-level referees earn $600 per game or $250,000 per year.
+According to Career Trend, entry-level referees earn $600 per game or $250,000 per year as “rookies.”
 WNBA referees earn $425 per game or $180,000 per year.
 After three to five years of service, referees are eligible for a higher salary at the senior level.
-Senior referees make an average of $3,500 per game or $500,000 annually.
+Senior referees make an average of $3,500 per game or an annual salary of $500,000.
 Per contest, the average salary of an NBA referee is $1,829 to $6,707 including bonuses.

 Attractive compensation packages that include travel stipends, insurance, and retirement benefits are bundled in.
-The best of the best are selected to ref the NBA playoffs.
+The best of the best are selected to ref NBA playoff games and the NBA Finals.
 On top of their salary, an additional $800 to $5,000 per game is earned in the postseason depending on rank.